Earned wage access - The first step to financial well-being.

-Chime pioneered early wage access — and we’re still leading the way.
+Chime pioneered earned wage access (EWA) – and we’re still leading the way.

 Over 1 million 5-star reviews.